 Let’s start with the newcomers.
 So you think you want to be a minimalist…

-Starting Your Minimalist Lifestyle in 2018
+Starting Your Minimalist Lifestyle In The New Year

 The coming year seems like a good time to make a fresh start, a clean break with having and buying too much stuff.
 January 1st has a nice ring to it.
 It’ll be the perfect day to break your attachment to things and start living a fuller, more intentional life.
-Make 2018 a new start, the time to turn the focus away from your possessions and refocus on being happier with less.
+Make this year a new start, the time to turn the focus away from your possessions and refocus on being happier with less.

 The Only Problem?